Menu

 Resolutions

-Samsung televisions are available with a few different maximum resolution options.
+Samsung televisions are available in several common resolution options.
 Generally, people want the highest maximum resolution they can afford.
 The reason is pretty straightforward: more pixels provide a sharper picture.

 • 1080p/720p: These two older TV resolutions consist of 1920 x 1080 and 1280 x 720 pixels and are also known as Full HD and HD, respectively.
-While they were groundbreaking at the time, Samsung produces few of these TVs anymore.
-These small models lack the features and picture clarity of higher-resolution options.
+These resolutions are found in smaller Samsung TVs, such as those made for a dorm room or RV, where the smaller screen size makes them still look sharp.

-• 4K: Available in every size and designed to take full advantage of the latest features and technologies, 4K Ultra HD TVs aren’t just the visual standard; they are the most widely varied TVs available on the market.
-A 4K display delivers four times the detail as a Full-HD TV, alongside premium cinematic technology such as 4K HDR, Dolby Atmos and smart functionality.
+• 4K: Available in every size and designed to take full advantage of the latest features and technologies, 4K Ultra HD TVs are the most widely available TVs on the market.
+A 4K display delivers four times the detail as Full HD TV, alongside cinematic technology such as 4K HDR, Dolby Atmos and smart functionality.

 • 8K: The idea of a picture that is twice as clear and colorful as 4K sounds almost like magic.
-However, actual 8K movies, TV shows and video games are still extremely rare.
-What’s more, QLED 8K TVs are incredibly expensive.
-At this moment in time, we think the better approach is to invest in a quality 4K Samsung smart TV.
-For the future, it’s a good idea to keep an eye on the state of 8K TVs, content, and technologies.
+However, actual 8K movies, TV shows and video games are still rare.
+What’s more, QLED 8K TVs are quite expensive.
+Samsung’s 8K TVs take advantage of AI processing to upscale 4K shows and images into 8K quality.
+If and when 8K content becomes more common, Samsung 8K TVs are ready for it.

 Expert Tip